SumailaAyamba/SumailaAyamba/README.md

 👋 Hi there!
-I'm [Your Name], a junior Software Developer with a passion for creating innovative solutions and building impactful software applications.
+I'm Sumaila Ayamba, a junior Software Developer with a passion for creating innovative solutions and building impactful software applications.

 💻 I have a solid foundation in programming and am proficient in languages such as Python, Java, and JavaScript.
 As a junior developer, I'm continuously honing my skills and seeking opportunities to expand my knowledge in these languages.